 In order to earn the position, he must defeat 12 other "God Candidates" within 999 days.
 Soon, Mirai begins a struggle to survive as a terrifying battle royale erupts between himself and the candidates looking to obtain the most power in the world.

 Platinum End is simultaneously published in English by VIZ Media on the same day as the Japanese release.
 The publisher has been releasing the series physically since October 4, 2016.
-The series has also been published in Portuguese by Devir since May 6, 2017, and in Spanish by Norma Editorial.
+The series has also been published in French by Kazé since May 25, 2016, in Spanish by Norma Editorial since March 9, 2017, and in Portuguese by Devir since May 6, 2017.